 Heartworm disease is a serious, often fatal condition in dogs that can result in severe lung disease, heart failure, organ damage and more.
 Preventing heartworm disease is easier on your pet and your wallet than treating the disease after your dog gets ill.
-Our Suffolk County vets explain why.
+Our Deer Park vets explain why.

 Heartworm disease, which is spread through the bite of a mosquito, is primarily caused by a parasitic worm called dirofilaria immitis.

 Your dog can become a 'definitive host' for this parasite, meaning that while living inside your pet the worms mature into adults and then mate and produce offspring.
 This serious condition is called heartworm disease because the worms make their home in the heart, lungs and blood vessels of an infected pet.

 Signs of Heartworm in Dogs

 Sadly, in dogs, the signs of heartworm disease don’t typically appear until the disease has progressed to more advanced stages.
 Once symptoms do become evident they include fatigue, swollen abdomen, coughing, difficulty breathing and weight loss.

 Blood tests can be done at your vet's office to detect heartworm proteins, called antigens, which are released into the animal's bloodstream.
 These antigens first become detectible between 5-7 months after your pooch has been infected.